abhisheknage/HTMLtoAnkiConverter/README.md

    node parseHTML.js html_file_to_Ankify
    ```

-For your convenience a `test.md` and a `test.html` file has been added
+For your convenience a `test.md` and a `test.html` file has been added, so that you can see what format

 When it comes to adding cues, there is a specific syntax that needs to be followed, and for the purposes of this program, the following Anki note types will be supported: